Violence erupts in Mexico following arrest of Sinaloa cartel leader Ovidio Guzman, son of 'El Chapo'

 By Chris King • 05 January 2023 • 21:28

-Violence erupts in Mexico following arrest of Sinaloa cartel leader Ovidio Guzman, son of 'El Chapo'
+Attempt to shoot passenger plane following arrest of Sinaloa cartel leader Ovidio Guzman in Mexico

 It has been confirmed that Ovidio Guzman – one of the sons of jailed drug kingpin Joaquin ‘El Chapo’ Guzman – was arrested today, Thursday, January 5.
 One of America’s ‘most-wanted’ was captured by the Mexican military after an operation was launched.